 Especially when you need to work with data from applications like Salesforce, Hubspot, Jira, and Zendesk, you’ll want to create a single home for this data so you can access all of it together and with a single SQL syntax, rather than many different APIs.

 In the Lake stage, as you bring in more people to work with the data, you have to explain to them the oddities of each schema, what data is where, and what special criteria you need to filter by in each of the tables to get the proper results.
 This becomes a lot of work, and will leave you frequently fighting integrity issues.
 Eventually, you’ll want to start cleaning your data into a single, clean source of truth.

 This stage—creating a data Warehouse—has historically been quite a nightmare, and there are many books written on how best to model your data for analytical processing.
-But these days it’s not that hard—and will not only spare you from having to explain all of your schemas’ oddities to new team members, but will also save you time as an individual in having to repeat, edit, and maintain your own messy queries.
+But these days it’s not that hard—and will not only spare you from having to explain all of your schemas’ oddities to new team members, but will also save you as an individual time in having to repeat, edit and maintain your own messy queries.

 Stage 4.
 Marts

 When you have clean data and a good BI product on top of it, you should start noticing that many people within your company are able to answer their own questions, and more and more people are getting involved.
 This is great news: your company is getting increasingly informed, and the business and productivity results should be showing.
 You’re also less worried about integrity issues because you’ve modeled the data, and you’re continually maintaining it to be a clean, clear source of truth.

 Eventually, however, you’ll have hundreds of tables in that source of truth, and users will become overwhelmed when trying to find the data that’s relevant to them.
 You may also discover that, depending on the team, department, or use case, different people want to use the same data structured in different ways.
 For these reasons, you’ll want to start rolling out Data Marts.